wsydney76/craft-properties-field/README.md

     * `{"min": 0,"max": 100,"step": 5}` for a number field

   Supported for property types with a single input macro.

+Enable missing property marker: If enabled, a red border is displayed around properties that are missing in the database.
+This is useful for editors to spot properties that need to be set.

 Preview template: A twig template that is used to render the preview of the property.
 This is used for a element index columns and cards.
 See preview section below.